EMILY’S List

 As the first ever in-house graphic designer at EMILY’s List from 2014-2017, I worked within the digital team to conceptualize the visual brand within digital space and establish initial brand standards for the organization at large.

 Below are samples of donation emails I created in 2016 and 2017.
 We sent graphic emails frequently each week, testing different language and graphic variations with our list.
 Once a week, I led an email design brainstorm with content writers to push the visual limits of the EMILY’s List brand to continue to generate interest with our audience while also testing out-of-the-box imagery within a crowded political space.
-I deliberately designed patterns to echo the content of our frequent email themes (gridlines for polls, for example).
-I also created visuals that felt more in line with the style of consumer brands rather than other political organizations to distinguish EMILY’s List emails from other political email programs.
+I intentionally designed patterns to echo the content of our frequent email themes (gridlines for polls, for example).
+I also created visuals that felt more aligned with the style of consumer brands rather than other political organizations to distinguish EMILY’s List emails from other political email programs.

 Social Media Graphics